gameswu/nya_doc/en-us/README.md

 #### **珊瑚**

 Provided valuable suggestions and material support for Nya's clothing and other image designs.
-Some paintings can be found in [Development Story](/en-us/DevStory.md).

 > A sentence to max out my favorability with Nya —— 珊瑚

 #### **神域**

-Improved Nya's character story, which can be viewed [here](/en-us/Story.md).
+Improved Nya's character story.

 > You write in the self-introduction how you usually treat me :yum: —— 神域